We have specialists in many areas of legal practice. Make an enquiry today: 0330 333 2613

 Most cohabiting couples believe that they have a ‘common law marriage’ which will be recognised as if they were married when something goes wrong, but this is a myth.
 Whatever your circumstances, we can guide you through the process of creating a cohabitation agreement.

 Our expert Family Law team are here to take the worry off your hands.
-We provide a free initial telephone options appointment to see how we can assist in your circumstances.
-Please call 0330 333 2613 for a no obligation, initial discussion, or email firstname.lastname@example.org and we will call you back.
+We provide an initial telephone options appointment to discuss funding for your circumstances.
+Please call 0330 333 2613 for a no obligation, initial discussion or email email@example.com and we will call you back.

 What is a Cohabitation Agreement?